1en0/GDSC_Backend/README.md

 # GDSC_Backend
-A android application using AR technology to create a safe living environment for the aging.
+An android application using AR technology to create a safe living environment for the aging.

+## Get Start
+Download all necessary dependencies.

+``go mod tidy ``